openshift/origin/docs/images.md

 - A configuration generation system can use metadata about the most recent version of an image to generate a pod template

 ### Use case: unified view of image repositories and images across multiple registries
-- Provide a unified virtual view of disparate Docker registries, image repositories and images
+- Provide a unified virtual view of disparate container image registries, image repositories and images

-**Example**: A PaaS operator pre-configures a set of image repositories from various Docker registries that can be shared by all of the PaaS’s users.
+**Example**: A PaaS operator pre-configures a set of image repositories from various container image registries that can be shared by all of the PaaS’s users.
 Users go to one place to select images instead of searching on the Internet for a registry + image repository.

 ### Use case: track referenced and “in-use” images and remove unused images
 - Images will accumulate over time, and many of them will no longer be referenced/used by any active or recent deployments